The Mission of M.O.S.T(Mothers/Men of Slain Teens) is to create a movement of parents nationwide

 financial, therapeutic, community resources, advocacy, etc.).
 We have four objectives- Mentorship,

 Outreach, Scholarship, and Training (Character-Building Education).
 M.O.S.T is intentional about saving

 the lives of young people and preventing other parents from having to experience the grief of the

 tragedy we have endured.
 It is our mission to promote positive change by advocating and addressing

 senseless violence in the name of our children and supporting each other while doing it.

-Saleemah Graham-Fleming is a NJ native and graduate of Benedict College as well as Webster University in Columbia, SC.
+Saleemah Graham-Fleming is an NJ native and graduate of Benedict College as well as Webster University in Columbia, SC.

 She is the author of "When God Was Effervescent" based on her true story released in 2013.
 She has over 22 years of experience working in social/human services and has accepted her call to lifelong service to all mankind.
 She is the mother of recently slain Sanaa Mahari Amenhotep, who was kidnapped and murdered on April 5, 2021.
 After a 24-day search, Ms. Graham-Fleming was met with the devastating information of her daughter's murder without the possibility of a proper viewing or a final goodbye.

 As a result, Saleemah was thrust into the role of affecting change and advocacy to the masses to end gun & community violence against children globally.
+Saleemah then launched Royal Status Interprises LLC on October 18th, 2022.
 Her scripture base is Romans 8:28, "All things work together for good of them that love God & who are called according to his purpose."

 Saleemah's journey's mantra is, "If you want to go fast go alone, if you want to go far, go together."